 The analysis offers an integrated perspective of risks, rather than the classic financial analysis in which different aspects of the company were considered in isolation from each other.
 Specifically, DFA / ALM models the reactions of the company in response to a large number of interrelated risk factors including both underwriting risks – detailed by lines of business, as well as asset risks.

 Peer Analytics’ consultants have been assisting clients in the asset allocation process for over thirty years.
-Together we have conducted over 250 asset/liability studies and developed asset allocation models for virtually every type of investment organization.
+Together we have conducted over 200 asset/liability studies and developed asset allocation models for virtually every type of investment organization.

 Michael Kantor and Dave Newsom developed one of the first stochastic asset allocation models for insurers in 1989.